Introduction:

 Chemical hazards involve the presence of antibiotics, pesticides, or additives, posing risks to consumer health.
 Physical hazards comprise foreign objects, such as metal fragments, bones, or glass, originating from equipment malfunction or human error.

 Processing plants must vigilantly address these hazards to ensure food safety.
-For instance, consistent temperature control can prevent bacterial growth, and rigorous testing can detect chemical contaminants.
+Consistent temperature control can prevent bacterial growth, and rigorous testing can detect chemical contaminants.

 Additionally, stringent quality control measures, such as proper equipment maintenance and staff training, can minimize physical hazards.
 By staying vigilant against these specific risks, processing plants uphold the integrity and safety of their meat products.